Hill Country Buyers: Lake Travis ISD vs Dripping Springs ISD at the Elementary Level

 Bee Cave Elementary: Lake Travis ISD and the Bee Cave Lifestyle

 Bee Cave Elementary draws from the town of Bee Cave and surrounding neighborhoods that have become one of Austin’s most desirable suburban corridors.
 The Hill Country Galleria, Bee Cave restaurants, and proximity to Lake Travis all contribute to the lifestyle premium.
 The school feeds into Bee Cave Middle School and then Lake Travis High School, which carries its own strong reputation especially in athletics.
-The $895,000 median reflects all of that: school quality, location, and lifestyle.
-It is a lot of money, but buyers here know what they are buying.
+Home values here reflect all of that: school quality, location, and lifestyle.
+It is a premium market, but buyers here know what they are buying.

 Rooster Springs Elementary: Dripping Springs’ A Rated Gem

 Rooster Springs sits in Dripping Springs ISD, a smaller district with a loyal following.
-The school earned an A with a 91, outperforming Bee Cave by 4 points, and the feeder path goes through Dripping Springs Middle School and Dripping Springs High School.
+The school earned an A overall, outperforming Bee Cave on the TEA report card.
+The feeder path goes through Sycamore Springs Middle School and Dripping Springs High School.
 The Dripping Springs community has a more rural Hill Country feel compared to Bee Cave’s more polished suburban identity.
 The neighborhoods include master planned communities like Belterra and Caliterra alongside more traditional Hill Country acreage properties.

 The Neighborhoods

 Bee Cave’s neighborhoods line the 71 corridor with upscale retail, dining, and proximity to Lake Travis recreation.
 Rooster Springs’ zone extends into the Dripping Springs countryside where lots are larger and the pace is slower.
-The $205,000 price gap buys you the Bee Cave brand and convenience, not a better school.
+The price gap between these two areas buys you the Bee Cave brand and convenience, not a better school.

 Browse all homes zoned to Bee Cave Elementary or homes zoned to Rooster Springs Elementary.